s7sidofficial/Hospital_Management_System/README.md

 ## Steps to configure this HMS web-application on your system:

 1. To import this project to your system, you need to first install below softwares:
    - Eclipse for Java EE Developers and Tomcat server.
-You can refer this video: https://youtu.be/9iHKCnxUWqQ
+You can refer this link: https://eclipseide.org/
    - MySQL Workbench.
 You can refer this video: https://youtu.be/OM4aZJW_Ojs

 2. Then get the code from this GitHub repository on your system.
 You can clone this repository or download as zip file.